Duke University Job Descriptions

 Program, Project, and Portfolio Management

-Determines short- and long-term goals of the research program and shared resource in collaboration with investigator(s).
-Identifies research programs and shared resources gaps, constraints, needs, and milestones; helps develop operational sustainability plan and communicates with PI to plan necessary resourcing.
+Determines short and long term goals of the research program or shared resource in collaboration with investigator(s).
+Identifies research programs or shared resources gaps, constraints, needs, and milestones; helps develop operational sustainability plans and communicates with the Principal Investigator (PI) to plan necessary resourcing.
 Manages and documents all aspects of research project lifecycle including: initiation, planning, executing, monitoring, and closing.
 Directs project staff in the execution of project activities in accordance with project plan and timeline.

 Communicates project and program progress with all major stakeholders and adjust plans and timelines according to feedback.